 Note: In order to be successful in the MBA program, students should be capable of good oral and written communication skills as well as the ability to succeed in quantitatively oriented programs.

-MBA Provisional Admission Requirements
+MBA Provisional and Conditional Admission Requirements

-There are occasions when students whose credentials are insufficient for admission by the usual college standard may be given the opportunity to study at Centenary College.
-Students admitted under this stipulation may register for the normal course load and during the first two courses must prove their commitment to success.
+There are occasions when students whose credentials are insufficient for admission by the usual University standard may be given the opportunity to study at Centenary University.